10-82 Charles Wellington10, John Wellington9, Andrew8, Samuel7, Samuel6, Jacob5, Samuel4, Benjamin3, Nathan2, Henry1

 Middleton Township.
 This school was

-of the eight years of elementary education in one room with one teacher.
+eight years of elementary education in one room with one teacher.
 In June of 1932 the Entrance

 Examinations were held in Tillsonburg.